12rambau/GWB/doc/en.rst

 Two options are available:

--   do not highlight the 3 largest objects (0)
+-   do not highlight the 3 largest objects (False)
--   show the 3 largest objects in pink color (1)
+-   show the 3 largest objects in pink color (True)

 Run the analysis